IBM-Bluemix-Docs/java/microprofile-json-basics.md

 To work with JSON received from a REST API call, you call the `get` method on a `JsonObject`, passing in the key for the field you want.
 To continue the `Employee` example, if you received a `JsonObject` that you called `employee`, you would call `employee.get("name")` to find out the person's name, or `employee.get("title")` to get their job title.
 JSON-P is a lot like dealing with a `Map` in Java&trade, as a comparison.

-Now, say you want to build such a JSON object in your Java&trade code.
+If you want to build such a JSON object in your Java&trade; code.
 JSON-P uses a builder pattern: use a `JsonObjectBuilder` to add each value, then call `build()` to produce the `JsonObject`, like such:

 ```java
 JsonObjectBuilder addressBuilder = Json.createObjectBuilder();